 National Consumer Law Center

-- Resources on low-income energy and other utility programs, information geared to legal professionals and advocates.
+- Resources on low-income energy and other utility programs, information is geared to legal professionals and advocates.

 - Conference presentations focus on LIHEAP, weatherization, other low-income energy programs.